alistair-fang/shiny-assessment/README.md

 ### Design:
 The code was designed under the assumption that criteria 2-4 above are met.
 These criteria are chosen because:
 1. For the sake of simplicity
-2. My lack of understanding on how the calculations would be run otherwise
+2. Lack of understanding on how the calculations would be run otherwise

 I have contemplated adding a validation function to check if the input file meets the given criteria, but did not deem it worth the effort/time.